Thin-Remote/thinr-cli/README.md

 Options:
 - `-w, --web`: Create an HTTP proxy for web interface instead of TCP
-- `--no-secure`: Do not use SSL for the target connection
 - `--no-open`: Do not open browser automatically (web mode only)

 Examples: